 When first introduced to the industry, remote instrumentation was based on wired systems.
-Today, wireless remote monitoring and control systems can simulate the architecture of wired systems using links to transmit data.
+Today, wireless remote monitoring and control solution systems can simulate the architecture of wired systems using links to transmit data.
 Offering substantial operating and cost advantages over wired systems, wireless systems are becoming more prevalent in different applications.
 Here are five reasons why:

 No Wiring or Trenching